 Keukenhof has a new theme every year

-Each year the Keukenhof Tulip festival has a different theme, and the flowers, arrangements, and activities get planned accordingly.
+The Keukenhof Tulip festival has a different theme each year, and the flowers, arrangements, and activities get planned accordingly.

 There is always a centerpiece in the flower show – made up of thousands of flowers – depicting the theme.